Kevin Sinfield: Rugby league

-Sinfield starting his playing career at Waterhead ARLFC, who also produced talent such as Barrie McDermott, Paul Sculthorpe, Danny Sculthorpe, Paul Highton, Lee Jewitt, Marc Sneyd and Gareth Owen.
-He signed for Leeds in August 1997.

 1990s

-Sinfield made his first team début for Leeds aged 16 against the Sheffield Eagles, and made three further appearances during the 1997 and 1998 seasons, scoring his first try against the Huddersfield Giants in September 1998.
-1999 was a breakthrough season for Sinfield, with 21 appearances and 2 tries.
+Sinfield starting his playing career at Waterhead ARLFC.
+He signed for Leeds in August 1997 and made his first team début for Leeds aged 16 against the Sheffield Eagles, and made three further appearances during the 1997 and 1998 seasons, scoring his first try against the Huddersfield Giants in September 1998.
+1999 was a breakthrough season for Sinfield, with 21 appearances and two tries.
 He was not selected for the 1999 Challenge Cup Final, when Leeds defeated the London Broncos.

 2000s

 Sinfield was a member of the England squad for the 2000 Rugby League World Cup, scoring a hat-trick of tries in a 76–4 victory over Russia.
 During the 2001 Kangaroo tour he played for Great Britain in all three Ashes tests against Australia.
 Sinfield played for Leeds at in the 2003 Challenge Cup Final against Bradford Bulls, kicking four goals in his side's defeat.
 He played for Great Britain in the 2nd and 3rd Ashes Tests of the 2003 Kangaroo tour of Great Britain and France.
 He kicked four goals for Leeds in their 2004 Super League Grand Final victory against Bradford.
 As Super League IX champions, Leeds faced 2004 NRL season premiers, the Bulldogs in the 2005 World Club Challenge.
 Sinfield captained Leeds, kicking five goals and one drop goal in their 39–32 victory.